 - Take one of your sponges and slather the raspberry jam very evenly over the surface, spreading to the edge.

 - For an even layer of buttercream, fill a piping bag with the buttercream fitted with a large plain round piping tip.
 Pipe concentric circles over the top of the jam then use a small palette knife to gently even it out.

 - Place the second sponge carefully on the top of the buttercream and sprinkle the caster sugar evenly over the surface.

-- I used Doves Farm Gluten-Free Plain White Flour which doesn’t contain any xanthan gum.
+- This cake was tested with Doves Farm Gluten-Free Plain White Flour which doesn’t contain any xanthan gum.
 However if your blend does contain xanthan gum then that will work fine too.

 - Use the best quality jam you can find.
-I recommend Bonne Maman for the best supermarket option.
+I recommend Bonne Maman Raspberry Conserve for the best supermarket option.